Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 The available options include:

-- Internal links: Links that originate from the orphan page and point to other pages on your site
+- Internal links: Links that originate from the orphan post and point to other posts on your site

-- External links: Links that originate from the orphan page and point to pages on another site
+- External links: Links that originate from the orphan post and point to posts on another site

-- Incoming links: Links that originate from other pages on your site and point to the orphan page
+- Incoming links: Links that originate from other posts on your site and point to the orphan post

-- SEO score: Shows the SEO score of the orphan page
+- SEO score: Shows the SEO score of the orphan post

-- Type: Indicates whether the orphan page is a post, page, or product page
+- Type: Specifies whether the orphan post is a post, page, or product

-- Date: Indicates the date the page was last updated
+- Date: Indicates the date the orphan post was last modified

 Note: The number of incoming links is always zero.
 Instead of a number, an exclamation mark ! is displayed to indicate there are no incoming links.